EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

     During gradient averaging, perform communication with selected data type.
 By default it will be determined by selected regime

-- **bf16**: dict

-    Default = None

-    Configuration for using bfloat16 floating-point format as an alternative to FP16.
-BFLOAT16 requires hardware support (e.g., NVIDIA A100).

-    Dictionary options as described in Deepspeed documentation: https://www.deepspeed.ai/docs/config-json/#bfloat16-training-options